MicrosoftDocs/sql-docs/azure-sql/managed-instance/server-trust-group-overview.md

    :::image type="content" source="./media/server-trust-group-overview/new-sql-trust-group-button.png" alt-text="Screenshot shows SQL trust groups page with New Group selected.":::

 5. On the **SQL trust group** create pane set the **Group name**.
-It needs to be unique in the group's subscription, resource group and region. **Trust scope** defines the type of cross-instance scenario that is enabled with the server trust group.
+It needs to be globally unique in its Azure region. **Trust scope** defines the type of cross-instance scenario that is enabled with the server trust group.
 Trust scope is fixed - all available functionalities are preselected and this cannot be changed.
 Select **Subscription** and **Resource group** to choose the managed instances that will be members of the group.

    :::image type="content" source="./media/server-trust-group-overview/new-sql-trust-group.png" alt-text="Screenshot shows the Create SQL trust group create page with values.":::